5 Challenges at work of a junior tester

 Situation 2

 What to do?
 Ask someone or not?
 And I think personally that it’s the most difficult challenge for juniors as they are scared to ask.
 That happens because they think that they should know that already and feel sure.
 I felt the same when I started the work, but what we can do in that situation is just simply ASK.
-In this situation, we will not find the solution as the specification has changed unless someone uploaded it and we have access to it, but I would still ask to make sure.
+In this situation, we will not find the solution as the specification has changed unless someone has uploaded it and we have access to it, but I would still ask to make sure.

 Summary